JUNE - JULY 2025

 If an agent can operate any interface, what does the human actually need to see?

 The instinct was to design for the browser the way a person would see it.
-Live iframe of the agent's session.
-Screenshots streamed back on every step.
-An overlay showing where the cursor is about to click.
-Buttons highlighted as the agent hovers.
-A task log running alongside.
-The idea was that if you could watch the agent work, you could trust it.This is the pattern Runner H, Operator, and Claude Computer Use had all landed on.
+An overlay showing where the cursor is about to click, the speed of a cursor moving through screens.
+The idea was that if you could watch the agent work, you could trust it.
+This was the pattern Runner H, Operator, and Claude Computer had all landed on.
 It was legible research precedent.
-It felt like an obviously correct answer to "how do I supervise an agent".
-A person watching another person use a browser understands what's happening; a person watching an agent use a browser should understand it the same way.
+It felt like an obviously correct answer to ‘how do I supervise an agent’.
+A person watching another person use a browser understands what's happening; a person watching an agent use a browser should understand it the same way, but the relationship is different.

 I built that version.
 It looked good.
 It was wrong.